 Rutendo Kubuya, born September 1997, is in Form two at Munyuku Secondary School.
 She is one of four children being raised by her mother.

 Kampira Moreblessing, born December 1998, is a Form one student at Munyuku Secondary School.
 She is one of four children with both their parents deceased.

-All of us at ASAP Africa really appreciate all of your donations, large and small, to help these deserving girls stay in school.
-Please continue to give generously during this giving season.
+All of us at ASAP Africa thank you for all of your donations, large and small, to help these deserving girls stay in school.
+Please continue to give generously.